How to Move Cross Country with Cats – Everything You Need To Know

 Both paper and bath towels are a great idea to pack when traveling with cats in a car long distance.
 Just like children, cats can make quite the mess.
 So it is best to always be prepared for any accidents that may occur on the road.
 We like laying down a bath towel around the travel litter box and on the nearest seat to make sure any mess does not get on our cloth seats.

 For the cats who love to travel and see the world, a cat backpack is essential.
 If you plan to do some traveling to National Parks or unique destinations during your move across the country with your cat, this backpack will be perfect.
-The capsule cat backpack has plenty of space to allow cats to be comfortable while also providing plenty of air flow and an astronaut dome for them to see the world.
+We have even seen people go camping with their cats using this exact backpack!
+The capsule cat backpack has plenty of space to allow cats to be comfortable while also providing plenty of airflow and an astronaut dome for them to see the world.
 We wouldn’t say Tira “loves” her backpack, but she doesn’t hate it either.
 You definitely need to slowly get your cat acquainted with the backpack before taking them on a big road trip.

 I hope these tips on how to travel with a cat in a car and/or moving cross country with a cat have been helpful.
 Moving across the country is hard enough and when you have to also do it with a cat, it can be intimidating and stressful.
 Just recognize your cat’s needs and prepare accordingly.